620.9 Rumble Strip Markings

 This article contains no provisions regarding the design and placement of transverse rumble strips that approximate the color of the pavement.
 The provisions in this article address the use of markings in combination with a transverse rumble strip.

 Standard.
-Except as otherwise provided in the MUTCD 's Section 6F.87 for TTC zones, if the color of a transverse rumble strip used within a travel lane is not the color of the pavement, the color of the transverse rumble strip shall be either black or white.
+Except as otherwise provided in EPG 616.6.87 Temporary Rumble Strips, if the color of a transverse rumble strip used within a travel lane is not the color of the pavement, the color of the transverse rumble strip shall be either black or white.

 Guidance.
 White transverse rumble strips used in a travel lane should not be placed in locations where they could be confused with other transverse markings such as stop lines or crosswalks.